 Who Owns Copyright in Canada?

-Correspondence — The person who writes a letter or email owns the copyright in it, even after they send the item to the recipient.
+Correspondence — The person who pens a letter or writes an email owns the copyright in it.
+This is true even after they send the letter or email to the recipient.

-Images — The person who creates an image or takes a photograph is the first owner of copyright in it.
+Images — The person who draws an image or takes a photograph (even with their smartphone) is the first owner of copyright in it.

 Newspaper, Magazine or Periodical Contributions — Freelancers are authors and the first copyright owners of their individual contributions to newspapers, magazines or periodicals, unless they’ve agreed otherwise.
 (It’s always advisable to get a freelance relationship in writing.)